openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 In addition to the response parameters defined in [@!RFC6749], the AS MAY return the following parameters:

 * `c_nonce`: OPTIONAL.
-JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
-When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
+JSON string containing a nonce to be used when creating a proof of possession of the key proof (see (#credential_request)).
+When received, the Wallet MUST use this nonce value for its subsequent requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.
 * `c_identifiers`: OPTIONAL.
-JSON array of JSON strings that each identify a credential that can be issued using Access Token returned in this response.
-This parameter is used to uniquely identify a credential beyond the combination of credential format and type.
-For example, when the Credential Issuer is issuing credentials of the same type, but with different subset of claims.
-This parameter MUST be used when `scope` parameter was used in the Authorization Request to request credential type of a credential that is being uniquely identified.
+JSON array of JSON strings that each identify a Credential that can be issued using Access Token returned in this response.
+This parameter is used to uniquely identify a Credential beyond the combination of Credential format and type.
+For example, when the Credential Issuer is issuing Credentials of the same type, but with different subset of claims.
+This parameter MUST be used when the `scope` parameter is used in the Authorization Request to request the type of a Credential that is being uniquely identified.
 When received, the Wallet MUST use these values together with an Access Token in the subsequent Credential Request(s).
-* `authorization_details`: REQUIRED when `authorization_details` parameter was used to request issuance of a certain Credential type as defined in (#authorization-details).
+* `authorization_details`: REQUIRED when `authorization_details` parameter is used to request issuance of a certain Credential type as defined in (#authorization-details).
 A JSON array of objects as defined in Section 7 of [@!RFC9396].
 In addition to the parameters received from the Wallet, the AS MAY return the following parameter:
   * `c_identifiers`: OPTIONAL.
-JSON array of JSON strings that each identify a credential that can be issued using Access Token returned in this response.
-This parameter is used to uniquely identify a credential beyond the combination of credential format and type.
-For example, when Credential Issuer is issuing credentials of the same type, but with different subset of claims.
-This parameter MUST be used when `authorization_details` parameter was used in the Authorization Request to request credential type of a credential that is being uniquely identified.
+JSON array of JSON strings that each identify a Credential that can be issued using Access Token returned in this response.
+This parameter is used to uniquely identify a Credential beyond the combination of Credential format and type.
+For example, when Credential Issuer is issuing Credentials of the same type, but with different subset of claims.
+This parameter MUST be used when `authorization_details` parameter is used in the Authorization Request to request Credential type of a Credential that is being uniquely identified.
 When received, the Wallet MUST use these values together with an Access Token in the subsequent Credential Request(s).

-Below is a non-normative example of a Token Response when `scope` parameter was used to request issuance of a certain Credential type:
+Below is a non-normative example of a Token Response when the `scope` parameter was used to request the issuance of a certain Credential type:

 ```
 HTTP/1.1 200 OK